alexfields/ORF-RATER/README.md

 Some features require the [multiisotonic](https://github.com/alexfields/multiisotonic) package, which must be downloaded manually.
 Multiisotonic additionally requires [python-igraph](https://github.com/igraph/python-igraph).

+Transcripts must be presented in UCSC's [BED12 format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+The most reliable method I've found to convert from GTF to BED12 involves first converting to [genePred format](https://genome.ucsc.edu/FAQ/FAQformat.html#format9), making use of UCSC's "gtfToGenePred" and "genePredToBed" scripts, which are available [here](http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/).
+The full command is `gtfToGenePred INPUT_GTFFILE.gtf stdout | genePredToBed stdin OUTPUT_BEDFILE.bed`.
+Similarly, a BED file can be converted to a GTF using the command `bedToGenePred INPUT_BEDFILE.bed stdout | genePredToGtf file stdin OUTPUT_GTFFILE.gtf`.

 Contact Alex Fields for further information or assistance.